microsoft/vscode-docs/docs/remote/containers-advanced.md

 At this point, you can [attach to any running container](/docs/remote/containers.md#attaching-to-running-containers) on the remote host from inside the VS Code instance that was started.

 Once you are done, press `kbstyle(Ctrl+C)` in the terminal / command prompt to close the tunnel.
-The environment variables that were set are not global, so you can just bounce VS Code to start working with your local Docker install instead.
+The environment variables that were set are not global, so you can just bounce VS Code to start working with your local Docker install again.

 ### Using devcontainer.json to work with a remote dev container